obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 **SonarQube server:** To be used for Code quality analysis.
 Select a t2.medium at least, Ubuntu 20.04 and Security group should be open to port 9000

 **Artifactory server:** To be used as the binary repository where the outcome of your build process is stored.
-Select a t2.medium at least and Security group should be open to port 8081
+Select a t2.medium at least and the Security group should be open to port 8081

-**Database server:** To server as the databse server for the Todo application
+**Database server:** To serve as the database server for the Todo application

 **Todo webserver:** To host the Todo web application.